 Maybe, depending on the circumstances of the case and the evidence (if any).
 If the driver can show the car was disabled or that there was an emergency situation, the city is more likely to drop the matter.

-Illegal stopping or standing on the highway carries no demerit points in an of itself.
+Illegal stopping or standing on the highway carries no demerit points in and of itself.
 But if the stopping impeded forward traffic, the driver may be cited under the separate offense of NRS 484B.627.
-This misdemeanor carries two (2) demerit points.
+This civil infraction carries two (2) demerit points.